flow-typed/flow-typed/CONTRIBUTING.md

 ### Declaring types

-Types in contract to variables when declared inside a module do not need to be explicitly exported as they will be exported automatically.
+Types in contrast to variables when declared inside a module do not need to be explicitly exported as they will be exported automatically.

 These two will work the same
 ```js